Only Burn Center And Level 1 Trauma Center Between Houston And Mobile

 Read more about the burn center on NOLA.com by clicking HERE

-Dr. Carter comes to UMC from Wake Forest University in Winston Salem, N.C., where he served as Associate Director of the Burn Center at Wake Forest Baptist Medical Center, Director of Surgical Education at Wake Forest University School of Medicine, and Medical Director at their Center for Applied Learning.
+Dr. Carter comes to UMC from Wake Forest University in Winston Salem, N.C., where he served as Associate Director of the Burn Center at Wake Forest Baptist Medical Center, Director of Surgical Education at Wake Forest University School of Medicine, and Medical Director at the Center for Applied Learning.

 ANGELLE BONURA, BSN, RN